Whitewater River (California)

 The Whitewater River is a small permanent stream in western Riverside County, California, with some upstream tributaries in southwestern San Bernardino County.
-The river's headwaters are in the San Bernardino Mountains, and it terminates at the Salton Sea in the Mojave Desert.
+The river's headwaters are in the San Bernardino Mountains, and it terminates at the Salton Sea in the Colorado Sonoran Desert.
 The area drained by the Whitewater River is part of the larger endorheic Salton Sea drainage basin.

 Initially called Agua Blanco by early Spanish explorers, and later translated into English as white water, the river received its name for its milky appearance created by the silicate and lime sediments it carries.
 The community of Whitewater was named after the river, and became a key stop on the Bradshaw Trail stagecoach runs.

 Geography

 San Bernardino Mountains

 The Whitewater River has three significant tributaries: the North, Middle, and South Forks, all within the Sand to Snow National Monument.

 The North Fork begins in the subalpine zone at about 10000 ft on San Gorgonio Mountain and descends steeply southeast to the Middle Fork, which flows east through a wide arroyo.
 The South Fork flows northeast through a narrower wooded canyon, joining the Middle Fork lower down.
 The upper watershed is in the San Gorgonio Wilderness and San Bernardino National Forest, then it reaches land managed by the Bureau of Land Management.
 Below the confluences, the arroyo is at least 0.5 mi wide, paved with accumulations of boulders, gravel, and sand brought down by floods and brushy except in stream channels cleared by floodwaters.
 Due to floods and shifting channels, there is almost no riparian forest development, except locally along unnamed minor tributaries with relatively stable channels.

 The Pacific Crest Trail (PCT) enters the arroyo from the north and follows it downstream to a trailhead at the Whitewater Preserve, owned by The Wildlands Conservancy.
 A few fish have escaped upstream, establishing a small population of wild but non-native Rainbow Trout.
 These fish are confined to places where there is shade or tributaries with cooler water.
 They are not sufficiently adapted to elevated summer temperatures to colonize the rest of the stream.